tastyigniter/docs/upgrade-guide.md

 ### Backing Up Your TastyIgniter Site
 Backup your files using FTP clients or cPanel filemanager to copy or create a zip of all the existing TastyIgniter files and folders.

-{{site.data.alerts.warning}}The upgrade process will affect all files and folders included in the TastyIgniter installation.
+{{alerts.warning}}The upgrade process will affect all files and folders included in the TastyIgniter installation.
 This includes all the core files used to run TastyIgniter.
-If you have made any modifications to those files, your changes will be lost.{{site.data.alerts.end}}
+If you have made any modifications to those files, your changes will be lost.{{alerts.end}}

 ### Restoring Your Database From Backup
 Visit your TastyIgniter admin maintenance page.
 Under `Exisiting Backups` tab click the `Restore` button next to the database backup you wish to restore.